Choc91/General-Assembly-Capstone/README.md

 -Improvements can be made to the model with a more recent and larger data set

--Introduce grid-searching hyper-parameters and Recurrent Neural Networks
+-Introduce grid-searching hyper-parameters and Recurrent Neural Networks to optimize performance

 ### Sources: